 Here’s a video tutorial showing you how to generate a report in NapoleonCat, and what such a report looks like:

 Moreover, with NapoleonCat, you can track Facebook reach analytics for any other Facebook Page, e.g., your competitors.

 The future of Facebook reach

-One of the things that changed wasn’t reach per say, it was the way reach was calculated.
-Up until February 2018, the reach metric took into account how many times your content has been loaded in the news feed.
+One of the things that changed wasn’t reach as such but the way reach was calculated.
+Up until February 2018, the reach metric took into account how many times your content has been loaded in individual news feeds.
 As of today, Facebook calculates reach based on how many times a post enters a person’s screen.
-This is supposed to make organic reach of Pages more consistent with the way Facebook measures reach for ads.
+This is supposed to make the organic reach of Pages more consistent with the way Facebook measures reach for ads.

 Facebook reach is a metric often used to assess the performance of businesses on the platform, however, it’s not as straightforward as vanity or post engagement metrics.
 Understanding reach is a crucial step to fully understanding the effectiveness of your Facebook marketing and refining your strategy.

 We hope our guide helped make things clearer.
 Take care!